Luminis: Forcing CSS/JavaScript Updates to Clients

 To date, we have not had any reported issues with local or server-side caching of our JS/CSS files using this method!
 You just need to make sure you remember to version your URLs in load.js!

-One Response to “Luminis: Forcing CSS/JavaScript Updates to Clients”
+One response to “Luminis: Forcing CSS/JavaScript Updates to Clients”

 You helped me solve a problem that I’ve been thinking about for many months.